goldenogs/POSIX-comm-in-python/README.md

 # POSIX comm implementation in Python
-Simple support an extra option -u, which causes comm to work when the input is not sorted.
+Simple implementation of comm and the addition of an extra option -u, which causes comm to work when the input is not sorted.

 ## NAME
 comm - select or reject lines common to two files